Explore your schema

 Find your content

-Use the following query to list content types and their total counts.
+Inventory the content that lives in your Graph instance so you know what is available to query.
+The following query lists content types and their total counts.
 Update the query with the content types available in your schema.

 # Get content types and their counts